openstack-archive/senlin/doc/source/developer/cluster.rst

 The ``max_size`` and the ``min_size`` fields, when specified, will be checked against each other by the Senlin API.
 The API also checks if the specified ``desired_capacity`` falls out of the range [``min_size``, ``max_size``].
-If any verification failes, a ``HTTPBadRequest`` exception is thrown and the cluster creation request is rejected.
+If any verification failed, a ``HTTPBadRequest`` exception is thrown and the cluster creation request is rejected.

 A cluster creation request is then forwarded to the Senlin RPC engine for